 - Stopping a pawn from promoting creates problems because a player has to defend and cannot threaten his opponent.

 You can check my other articles about strategies and reviews of chess sets.
-I hope this article cleared any questions that you might have.
+I have written many articles for people who are making their first steps in chess like the conditions of the draw in chess.
 If you found value in this article, it would mean a lot to me to share it to share it with your close ones.
 I would like to read your opinion in the comment section.
 Have fun with chess.